stephenboothuk/Mermaid/basicMarkdownex.md

 -  \! exclamation mark

 Some implementations of Markdown viewer will also render HTML tags, but others will not.

-Markdown has gained most traction in producing documentation for open source projects, in partiular on GitHub where each project is automatically created with a readme\.md (\.md is the file extension for a Markdown file) in it's root for documenting the project and offering guidance to potential users and contributors.

 The main advantages of Markdown over WYSIWYG word processors such as Word or Pages include\:
 -  Being plain text Markdown documents can be edited on pretty much any platform including web based editors \(files